switchupcb/copygen/README.md

 # Copygen

-Copygen is a [Go code generator](https://github.com/gophersgang/go-codegen) that generates type-to-type and field-to-field struct code without adding any reflection or dependencies to your project.
+Copygen is a command-line [code generator](https://github.com/gophersgang/go-codegen) that generates type-to-type and field-to-field struct code without adding any reflection or dependencies to your project.

 | Topic                           | Categories                                                                      |
 | :------------------------------ | :------------------------------------------------------------------------------ |